 Allery medication / Low body weight / Excessive exercise

-Stress / PCOS /Thyroids malfunction / Pituitary tumor
+Stress / PCOS /Thyroids malfunction / Pituitary Tumor

-Home Remedies for Menstruation
+Home Remedies for Absence of Menstrual Periods:

 - Fry asafetida in ghee and add a teaspoonful of it to buttermilk.
 Have this once a day in case of dysmenorrhea.